webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-With the above setting a self-signed certificate is used, but you can provide your own:
+With the above setting, a self-signed certificate is used, but you can provide your own:

 __webpack.config.js__